-In all cases in which an emergency removal is imposed, the Respondent will be given notice of the action and the option to meet with the Title IX Coordinator (or designee) prior to such action/removal being imposed, or as soon thereafter as reasonably possible, to show cause why the action/removal should not be implemented or should be modified.
+When an emergency removal is imposed, the student will be given notice of the action and the option to request to meet with the Title IX Coordinator (or designee) prior to such action/removal being imposed, or as soon as reasonably possible thereafter, to show cause why the action/removal should not be implemented or should be modified.

 This meeting is not a hearing on the merits of the allegation(s), but rather is an administrative process intended to determine solely whether the emergency removal is appropriate.
 When this meeting is not requested in a timely manner, objections to the emergency removal will be deemed waived.
 A Complainant and their Advisor may be permitted to participate in this meeting if the Title IX Coordinator (or designee) determines it is equitable to do so.
+There is no appeal process for emergency removal decisions.